wriley/DayZBanditAI/README.md

 - [UPDATED] AI group creation is now handled by fnc_createGroups (static triggers) and fnc_createGroups_dyn (dynamic triggers).
 Individual AI units are created by fn_createUnit.
 This script is shared by fnc_createGroups and fnc_createGroups.
 - [MODIFIED] AI units revert to an "AWARE" state from "COMBAT" after pursuit state ends if DZAI_findKiller is enabled.
 If not enabled, AI will remain in "COMBAT" mode until the entire group is killed (this is intended).
 - [MODIFIED] Updated preset default classname tables to DayZ 1.7.7.1 version.
-- [MODIFIED] Dynamic triggers no longer activate if players are in an Air vehicle (and none on ground).
+- [MODIFIED] Dynamic triggers no longer activate for players in Air vehicles.
 Note: Trigger will activate if players exit the air vehicle, but will not deactivate if players re-enter.
 AI stop actively tracking targeted player's position but will continue to the last known position.

 Note: Information about past updates are archived in changelog.txt